 Time to screen off the supernatant which will be yellow or pale bluey green, depending on how much lime you decided to add.
 Remember less lime gives a much cleaner indigo.
 More lime a faster process.
 More lime will give you the colour below, this is not necessarily a good thing to have super defined separation.

-Gently remove the excess liquid above the indigo pigment and set aside.
+Gently remove the excess liquid, we call it the "supernatant" above the indigo pigment and set aside.
 Pour out the pigment.
 Add water to half the volume of water used in the alchemy process, this is to rinse and remove the odour of the lime.
 Allow the pigment to settle once more.

 The second drop out will be quicker, it is best to allow 12-24 hours for the pigment to totally drop out.

-The surplus lime'd water should be treated with either white vinegar or citric acid crystals and brought down to a ph of 7 before disposal.
-If you are growing madder you can drop the ph to 6 / 6.5 dilute with water and feed to your madder plants.
+The surplus supernatant, should be treated with either white vinegar or citric acid or more water the ph reduced to 7 for safe disposal.
+If you are growing madder reduce the lime water with additional water to ph 8 or 9 and feed to your madder plants.

 Day 3